 A couple of times, below-par work has turned out to simply be an employee not understanding or misunderstanding what was asked of them.
-This was a lesson for me as much as them, so now I always make sure I’m really clear about the goals we’re trying to reach (without being too prescriptive; I covered that in another blog post) and ask my employee to play it back to me.
+This was a lesson for me as much as them, so now I always make sure I’m really clear about the goals we’re trying to reach (without being too prescriptive) and ask my employee to play it back to me.

 Either way, the one thing that all of these chats had in common is that they ended with a clear plan in place for how the individual is going to try and improve their work and a timeline in which I need to see improvements before further action is taken.

 2. When you have to let someone go

 Whether it’s because of performance issues, a changing business direction or you have to reduce headcount for budget reasons, having to tell someone they’ve lost their job is one of the hardest things I’ve ever had to do.

 Bear in mind that they may be emotional – especially if they’ve not seen it coming.
 In my opinion, the best thing you can do is be strong and let them respond how they need to.

 If there isn’t a performance issue I always make sure to tell the person that the decision is nothing to do with them personally and clearly explain the reasons why I’ve made the decision so there’s no confusion or uncertainty.
 I also like to say something positive about the time we’ve worked together and, importantly, make it clear that I’m more than happy to give them a reference for any future role.